panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 ## 6. Summary

-Both regular functions and arrow functions have their good place in JavaScript.
+Both regular and arrow functions have their good place in JavaScript.

 Knowing well the differences between the two will help you make better decisions when it's right to use a specific type of function.